-The SOX model used for Workiva database implementations is based on extensive research of SOX programs and discussions with existing SOX customers.
-It provides a "best practice" environment for setting up a SOX program in the Workiva database, and is built using database components that create a structured model that allows for flexibility.
+The SOX model used for Wdesk database implementations is based on extensive research of SOX programs and discussions with existing SOX customers that provides a "best practice" environment for setting up a SOX program in the Wdesk database.
+It is built using database components that create a structured model that allows for flexibility.

-The Graph Structure Experience allows you to see separate YAML, Graphical Edit, and Visualization views of the model structure.
-Each is a different way of viewing the model, allowing you to understand both individual pieces and the overall structure.
+The Graph Structure Experience allows you to see the YAML, Graphical Edit, and Visualization views of the model structure.
+Each are different ways of viewing the model so that you can understand both individual pieces and the overall structure.